umarhassan-mitodl/sts.003-fall-2010/content/pages/readings/_index.md

 ### *Suggested*

 Hahn, Roger.
 "Laplace and the Mechanistic Universe."
 In *God and Nature: Historical Essays on the Encounter between Christianity and Science*.
 Edited by David Lindberg, and Ronald Numbers.
 University of California Press, 1986, pp. 256-276.
-ISBN: 9780520056923. \[Preview with [Google Books](http://books.google.com/books?id=hs2edDIGCqEC&lpg=PP1&pg=PA256#v=onepage&q&f=false)\]
+ISBN: 9780520056923. \[Preview with {{% resource_link "0b489ec8-0e70-4cf7-97b5-e13dff5dc8b1" "Google Books" %}}\]

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 20